dell/csm-docs/content/docs/replication/migrating-volumes.md

 `repctl` can help you migrate entire StatefulSet by automating migration process.

-You can use the following command to do so:
+You can use this command to do so:
 ```shell
 ./repctl migrate sts test-sts --to-sc powermax-replication -n default
 ```

 By default, it will find every Pod, PVC and PV for provided StatefulSet and patch every PV with annotation.

-Also you can optionally provide `--ndu` flag, with this flag provided repctl will do steps provided in [Non Disruptive Migration](#non-disruptive-migration) section automatically.
+You can also optionally provide `--ndu` flag, with this flag provided repctl will do steps provided in [Non Disruptive Migration](#non-disruptive-migration) section automatically.